robvet/dapr-workshop/Assignment02/step-by-step.md

    dapr run --app-id finecollectionservice --app-port 6001 --dapr-http-port 3601 --dapr-grpc-port 60001 dotnet run
    ```

 1. Check the logs for any errors.
-As you can see, both Dapr as well as application logging is shown as output.
+As you can see, both Dapr and the application logging will be shown.

 Now you're going to test the application:

-1. Open a **new** terminal window in VS Code and change the current folder to `src/TrafficControlService`.
+1. Open a **new** terminal window in VS Code and set the current folder to `src/TrafficControlService`.

 1. Enter the following command to run the TrafficControlService with a Dapr sidecar: